About The Student Voice Project!

 This program is fully subsidized by Student Life and Leadership.
 Participation will be free-of-charge, and workshops will include lunches and snacks, as well as materials and supplies.
 A limited number of spots are available.

-Applications for Student Voice Project 2017 are now CLOSED
+Applications for Student Voice Project 2018 are now OPEN!

 Visit studentvoiceproject.tumblr.com to preview the works!